Go Ad-Free

 Check it out.
 Be sure the active ingredients match those of Listerine blue or yellow.
 If you put a live tick into this solution, it dies in a couple of seconds.

 A. Dermatologists advise using tweezers to grasp the tick as close to the skin as possible and pull steadily (no jerking or twisting) until it lets go.
 There are also special tools that make it easier to grasp the tick close to the skin so you are less likely to leave the mouth parts behind.
+An emergency physician offered these recommendations for tick removal devices:

 Other Non-Starter Tick Removal Strategies:

-Putting alcohol or petroleum jelly on the tick is not recommended by health professionals.
+Putting alcohol or petroleum jelly on a tick is not recommended by health professionals.
 Neither is applying nail polish.
 Holding a hot match against the tick is just as bad as the hot end of a cigarette.
 Such strategies may stimulate the tick to release more nastiness into your body thereby increasing the risk for acquiring an infection.

 Wash your hands carefully after disposing of the tick.
 If you didn’t use disposable gloves to handle the tick, use rubbing alcohol or soap and water.
 Apply rubbing alcohol to the area of the bite as well.